 Other Volunteering Roles

-Whilst these are the two large groups of volunteers, we are often looking for input in vital areas such as fundraising, admin and IT.
+Whilst these are the two large groups of volunteers, we are often looking for input in vital areas such as Health & Wellbing, Fundraising, Interpreting/translating and Communications.

 We also have a growing pool of Arabic speakers who are hugely important in helping us with interpreting.
 If you have a particular skill or interest that you feel you could share with the charity or the families, please do get in touch and let us know.
 We are still learning and are very open to ideas on how we can evolve in order to improve what we do.